 Marnie bummed me out first.

-Marnie is seriously messed up because her mother earned the rent by sleeping with sailors when Marnie was a little.
+Marnie is seriously messed up because her mother earned the rent by sleeping with sailors when Marnie was a little girl.
 As an adult, Marnie has PTSD because she killed one of her mother’s sailor “friends,” and is a bookkeeper so she can embezzle from different companies.
 Being an embezzler is a natural outcome of committing murder.

 Along comes amateur psychologist (Lord, they’re a bore), Sean Connery.
 Sean is all that because he tamed a jacarundi or something when he was on a rich man’s safari in the jungle.
 He buys books on psychology like, The Sexual Aberrations of the Adult Female Criminal, a title that alone could inspire a blog post.
 He’s also Marnie’s boss.

 “Ah,” thinks the audience.
 “He knows whereof he speaks, when he gets this blonde with great legs on his couch, and starts analyzing her.”